 - For undergraduate applicant of other nationalities, submit a certificate of enrollment issued by your home university specifically stating that you're requested to conduct a research or an internship in Taiwan.
 The statement must also contain your intended start and end dates.

 - For graduate applicant of other nationalities, submit a certificate of enrollment or a photocopy of your student ID (PDF format)

 - Certificate of Remittance for Application Fee: For those applying to start their programs in or after June of 2016, a photocopy of the certificate of remittance for your application fee must be submitted before your application can be processed.
 Payment details can be downloaded from the Payment section of the online application system (PDF format)

 - Proof of Medical and Accident Insurance: The coverage must meet a minimum of TWD 1,000,000 (about USD 33,500) and must cover your entire visiting period at NTU.
-You may also choose to submit it on the registration day.
+The proof must be submitted in hard copy on registration day or via email prior to registration.
 (PDF format)

 - Additional documents are required for Mainland Chinese applicants holding a PRC passport.
 Please refer to www.oia.ntu.edu.tw/ch/study-at-ntu/research-visiting-student

 After you have submitted your application form, you can log back in to the system with your email address and date of birth (yyyymmdd) to check your application status or to upload any remaining documents before your deadline.